Ivan-Martynov/git-demo/README.md

 Hard reset repository to the specified commit.
 The working directory lose the changes AND commits after the specified one will be lost.

+### Using revert

+git revert commit-hash
+Creates a new commit with reversed/undid changes.
+As a new commit, it will require a commit message.

 ### Description

 This is the first file in this repo.